ADDITIONAL EDUCATIONAL NEEDS

 • The withdrawal method of support is in place against the Irish times on the timetable.

 • Team-teaching is another model of support in BCS and this provides support for all students.
-BCS has been a Pilot School for Team-Teaching (2018).

 • Extra after school tuition